Learn about actual and potential costs

 Find the vendor to meet your needs

-Concentration in this market is low and decreasing due primarily to the market’s low barriers to entry and the large number of nonemployer firms in operation.
-The top four suppliers in the market generate less than 30.0% of total market revenue.
-The ease of entering the market has allowed a...
+Concentration in this market is low and decreasing due primarily to the market's low barriers to entry and the large number of nonemployer firms in operation.
+The market is highly fragmented, with competitors ranging from large national and international companies to small nonemployer businesses.
+The top four suppliers in the...
 Subscribe to learn more.

 Questions to ask potential suppliers